keith27staines/iOSApp/README.md

 ### Branching strategy

-The *master* branch can be used to build the current production release and should be used for nothing other than that. *Master* also serves as the source branch for live patches.
-When active development is in progress, a *develop* branch is branched from *master*, and then feature branches are branched from *develop*.
-Basically, this is a GitFlow pattern (not )
+Standard Gitflow is used with two ever-present branches: a *master* branch representing production and a *develop* branch.

-Typically, when a feature branch is ready for merging into *master*, it is first rebased on *master* being the merge.
+The *master* branch can be used to build the current production release. *Master* also serves as the source branch for live patches.
+The *develop* branch is the main working branch from which feature branches are taken.

-When a feature branch is completed it is merged into *develop* and then deleted.
-Similarly, when a development phase comes to an end, the *develop* branch is merged into *master* and then deleted.
-The presence of a *develop* branch is therefore a sign that active development is in progress.
+When a feature branch is completed it is merged (typiclly with rebase) into *develop* and then deleted.
+When a development phase comes to an end, the *develop* branch is merged into *master* but is not deleted.

 ### Step-by-step guid to building a release

 1. You will need to have an Apple developer account which is also a member of the Founders4Schools iOS team.
 Alternatively, if you have been given access by F4S, you can use the already correctly configured account dev@founders4schools.org.uk.

 2. Use a computer running macOS Catalina.
-More or less any machine will do in a pinch, from a 2013 MacBook Air up, but you will experience far less frustration if you have a machine with 8GB+ RAM and a multi-core processor.
+More or less any machine will do in a pinch, from a 2013 MacBook Air up, but you will experience far less frustration if you have a machine with 16GB+ RAM and a multi-core processor.

 3. Install Xcode from the Mac Appstore if not already installed.